Keto Key Lime Pie

 Step 1- Make the crust.
 In a large bowl, combine the cookie crumbs, sweetener, and melted butter.
 Stir until crumbly.
 Transfer to a 9-inch pie pan, press into place, and refrigerate.

 Step 2- Make the filling.
 In a large bowl, whip the cream cheese until smooth.
-Add the condensed milk and lime juice and whisk to combine.
+Add the condensed milk and lime juice, whisking to combine.
 Add heavy cream and beat until smooth.

 Step 3- Chill.
-Pour the mixture into the pie crust and refrigerate overnight.
+Pour the mixture into the pie crust and refrigerate until firm.

 low carb key lime pie